Darxo/Hardened/README.md

 - Add new **Battle Song** skill while holding a **Lute** for applying a temporary Resolve buff to nearby allies
 - Hostile Locations now hide their Defender Line-Up during night
 - The fatigue discount from having multiple weapon masteries now stacks when using hybrid weapons
-- You can no longer swap your weapon with a dagger from your bag for free

 ## Skills